 The X40 will operate every 20 minutes Monday-Saturday daytimes.
 On evenings and Sundays, there will be an hourly service 40A, which will also serve Featherstone Grove.

 To keep updated on the bus service time table, click here

 Newcastle Great Park Communities Officer

-Victoria Parkin is the Newcastle Great Park Communities Officer.
+Gail Forbes is the temporary Newcastle Great Park Communities Officer (usually Sue Wannop).
 Her job is to make sure that as the population grows, people living on the Great Park are able to get involved in its future planning and activities.

-Post: Communities Team, Room 34, Civic Centre, Newcastle upon Tyne, NE1 8QH
+- Post: Floor 2, Civic Centre, Newcastle upon Tyne, NE1 8QH

 Current planning applications for the Newcastle Great Park can be assessed via Newcastle City Council's planning portal.